ahadb/ahadb.github.io/source/_posts/2014-09-29-js-frameworks-libraries.markdown

    alert('Ready to Zepto!')
  })

- {% endcodeblock %}

 Zepto is good for browser extensions and to develop HTML-based views within native app frameworks, such as PhoneGap.
 Note that it doesn't support old Internet Explorer versions < 10.

 ##Vanilla JS

 If you're not using jQuery Vanilla JS is a great alternative with fewer requests and better performance.
 If you're building a small to medium sized application this could be a logical choice for you.
 Note that if you're reliant on element selectors this would be a good option, whereas jQuery is great for heavy animations.
 Vanilla JS is really fast, for example retrieving DOM elements when comparing with jQuery makes it worth competitor:

- {% codeblock javascript %}

  document.getElementById('test-table');         // vanilla js in 12,137211 ops / sec

- {% endcodeblock %}

-  {% codeblock javascript %}

  $('#test-table');                             // jQuery in 350, 557 ops / sec

-  {% endcodeblock %}

 ##Micro Libraries